Citation, DOI & article data

-Asthma is a relatively common condition that is characterised by at least partially reversible inflammation of the airways and reversible airway obstruction due to airway hyperreactivity.
+Asthma is a relatively common condition that is characterized by at least partially reversible inflammation of the airways and reversible airway obstruction due to airway hyperreactivity.
 It can be acute, subacute or chronic.

 Asthma is one of the most common chronic diseases in the world.
 According to the 2014 Global Asthma Report, it is estimated that around 300 million people in the world have asthma 17 and the estimated mean prevalence of clinical asthma in the UK is 18.2% 18.

-Asthma may occur at any age, but most patients with asthma experience their first symptoms before age 5.
+Asthma may occur at any age, but most patients with asthma experience their first symptoms before the age of 5 years old.

 The classical symptoms of asthma are wheeze, shortness of breath, chest tightness or difficulty breathing and cough.
 These symptoms are typically variable and can be absent for long periods of time, with possible episodic exacerbations often triggered by factors such as exercise, allergen or irritant exposure, cold air or viral respiratory infections.

 The diagnosis of asthma is clinical and relies on the recognition of a characteristic pattern or respiratory symptoms and signs in the absence of an alternative explanation.
 Features that increase the probability of asthma are:

 more than one of the following symptoms: wheeze, cough, difficulty breathing and chest tightness

 episodic symptoms that are worse at night and in the early morning, and occur in response to certain triggers, e.g. exercise, allergen exposure, cold air

 personal history of an atopic disorder or family history of an atopic disorder and/or asthma